 - 2 to 3 cups vegetable cooking oil

 - Dijon mustard

-- 1 tbsp. of finely sliced scallions, to garnish
+- 1 tablespoon finely sliced scallions to garnish

 - Place the chicken fillet cubes in a bowl.
 Add the rice wine, soy sauce, lemon juice and ginger.
 Mix well.
 Cover and allow to marinate in the fridge for about an hour.